AnshumanTripathi/anshumantripathi.github.io/content/samyak/How-does-DNS-work.md

 #### AAAA Record
-An AAAA (Quad A) record is similar to [A record](#a-record).
+A Quad A (AAAA) record is similar to [A record](#a-record).
 An A record is used for IP v4 addresses, while a Quad A record is used for IP v6 addresses.
 If a domain has both A and AAAA records, then DNS will first try to resolve the domain using the AAAA record, and if that fails, it will fall back to using an A record.

+#### PTR record
+PTR record is the inverse of A record i.e. a PTR record is used to query a domain name from an IP address.

 #### SOA
 SOA or Start of Authority is a record in the DNS system that specifies the authoritative information about a domain, including the domain's primary name server, the domain administrator's email address, and various other parameters that determine the behavior of the domain's DNS server.